Horizontal Scaling

 docker compose up -d --scale chatto=5Kubernetes

-Section titled “Kubernetes”readinessProbe: httpGet: path: /readyz port: 4000 periodSeconds: 5livenessProbe: httpGet: path: /healthz port: 4000 periodSeconds: 10startupProbe: httpGet: path: /readyz port: 4000 failureThreshold: 15 periodSeconds: 2Voice and Video Calls with Multiple Instances
+Section titled “Kubernetes”readinessProbe: httpGet: path: /readyz port: 4000 periodSeconds: 5livenessProbe: httpGet: path: /healthz port: 4000 periodSeconds: 10startupProbe: httpGet: path: /readyz port: 4000 failureThreshold: 15 periodSeconds: 2Voice and Video Calls with Multiple Server Processes

 Load Balancing